Skip to content

 6 min read

-Ask any woman on a dating app what she's looking for and "someone who makes me laugh" will be in the top three.
+Ask any woman on a dating app what she is looking for and "someone who makes me laugh" will be in the top three.
 Most men hear that and start hunting jokes.
 They watch stand-up.
 They memorise lines.
 They practise punchlines in the mirror.

 It does not work.
 And it does not work for a reason that is structural, not personal.

-That matters.
-Because anything that happens to you cannot be requested.
+That matters, because anything that happens to you cannot be requested.
 You cannot ask someone to laugh on command any more than you can ask them to sneeze on command.
-If they did, it would not be a laugh; it would be a performance of one.
-And both of you would know.
+If they did, it would not be a laugh.
+It would be a performance of one, and both of you would know.
+A 2018 study in Psychological Science tested 884 people across 21 societies and found listeners could tell real laughter from performed laughter well above chance in every culture tested, with accuracy ranging from 56 percent to 69 percent.
+The skill is not rare.
+Everyone already has it, including her.

 So when a woman laughs at you, she is not deciding to.
 She is responding to something already underway.

-The conditions for authentic laughter are narrow.
+The conditions for real laughter are narrow.
 She cannot be stressed.
 She cannot be uncomfortable.
 She cannot perceive you as lower social status.
 Any one of those, and the laugh does not come.

 This is why some men get laughs everywhere they go with mediocre material, and some men deliver perfect punchlines into a wall of polite smiles.
 The material is not the variable.
 The conditions are.

 The wrong path is to study comedy.
 To memorise openers.
 To rehearse the bit you saw on TikTok.
-The Jester is a low-status archetype — the king's entertainer, the performer who exists to amuse.
-A man who performs jokes is asking for approval.
-Asking for approval is the lowest-status move there is.
+The Jester is a low-status archetype: the king's entertainer, the performer who exists to amuse a room he does not yet feel he belongs in.
+A man who performs jokes is asking for approval, and asking for approval is the lowest-status move available to him.

 The right path is to become the kind of man whose presence is the safety.
 Calm.
 In your body.
 Watching the group, not performing for it.
-Holding the space rather than filling it.
+Occupying the room without needing to fill every silence in it.

 When the conditions are right, the laughter happens on its own.
 Often at low-quality jokes.
 Often at things that are not jokes at all.
 The room laughs because the room is at ease.